aframevr/aframe/docs/components/renderer.md

 > **NOTE:** When glTF models contain lights, use the physically-correct lighting mode to match
 > the results in the original modeling tool.

-### maxCanvasWidth / maxCanvasHeight

-Useful to prevent frame drops on high-density screens.
-Uses the size multiplied by device pixel ratio.
-Canvas is still scaled up as usual, maintaining aspect ratio.